-Operations management is a crucial aspect of natural areas management, especially on lands where recreational uses by members of the public may conflict with the primary management objective of protecting natural resources.
-Natural area managers must design and maintain infrastructure such as signs to best protect resources from adverse human effects.
-Routine operations management activities include boundary line maintenance, site security, and law enforcement.
+Operations management is a crucial aspect of natural areas management, especially on lands where recreational uses by members of the public may conflict with the primary management objectives of research and natural resource protection.
+Managers must design and maintain infrastructure such as signs to best protect resources from adverse human effects.
+Routine operations management activities include boundary line maintenance, site security, visitor safety, and law enforcement.
+Since VIMS lacks its own law enforcement staff, it will be necessary to partner with other natural resource agencies such as VDGIF and VMRC when law enforcement issues affecting natural resource protection arise.

 Federal and state natural resource laws.
-Laws and other regulations that may affect management of Catlett Islands are noted in Appendix G. The conservation emphasis of management at CBNERRVA sites means that VIMS will only rarely engage in land or water modifications subject to regulation.
-Decisions to permit fishing or hunting must comply with federal and state laws.
-At all CBNERRVA sites, efforts to control invasive species, protect rare and endangered species, and protect existing natural and historic resources will fulfill the requirements of several natural resource laws.
+Laws potentially affecting management of the Goodwin Islands Reserve are noted in Appendix G. The conservation emphasis of management at CBNERRVA sites means that VIMS will rarely engage in land or water modifications subject to regulation.
+Decisions to permit fishing or hunting will comply with all federal and state game laws.
+At all CBNERRVA sites, efforts to control invasive species, protect rare and endangered species, and protect existing natural and historic resources fulfill the requirements of several natural resource laws.